15 Interesting Facts and History about Pakistan Occupied Kashmir (POK)

-In this article, we have explained many interesting facts related to Pakistan Occupied Kashmir; such as the means of livelihood of the people here, judiciary, population, area, language and economic situation etc.
+After the repeal of article 370 now the Indian people are demanding to recapture the Pakistan Occupied Kashmir (POK).
+In this article, we have explained many interesting facts related to Pakistan Occupied Kashmir (POK); such as the means of livelihood of the people here, judiciary, population, area, language and economic situation etc.

 1. The POK is administratively divided into two parts, which are called Jammu and Kashmir and Gilgit-Baltistan in official languages.
 'Azad Jammu and Kashmir' in Pakistan is also called Azad Kashmir.

 Check these books for in-depth details: